 2) Hiking downhill on a steep incline is hard on the knees.

 3) If you are starting your hike around 10:00am, the lighting for your views will be pretty much perfect when you eventually arrive at the valley filled with Wax Palms around 2:30pm.
+Plus, you’re saving the star of the hike for last.

 4) Our hostel, La Serrana, suggested we do it that way!